Introduction

 Development measures progress against yourself.

-You can’t control other teams.
+You cannot control other teams.
 You can control growth.

 From Short-Term to Long-Term